 Asteroids Pyramus and Thisbe:

-Asteroid Abundantia: This is fairly self-explanatory, but specifically we can take it to mean “The Land of Abundance”, or “All things having to do with Abundance.”
+Asteroid Abundantia: We can take it to mean “The Land of Abundance”, or “All things having to do with Abundance.”
 Abundance tends to have primarily a material meaning, but it can also apply to Abundance of Wisdom, Love, Energy, Friendship – like the description of a Full Life.

 Asteroid Lachesis – It is one of the Three Fates of Greek Mythology, “whose decisions could not be altered, even by the gods.”
 Klotho weaves the tapestry of life, Atropos holds the shears that cut the thread of life, and Lachesis assigns a life span and destiny – obviously a very interesting spot in a chart!
 I also find this interesting in composite, or relationship charts – indicating the flavor of the destiny of the relationship.

 Asteroid Hygiea: Bringing things into a very pure, even ideal, state of being.
 Medical and health interest (especially in regards to fitness).